Unf0undedOmn1s/cpp-studies/notes.md

 - Polymorphism means "many forms" and allows objects to be treated as instances of their parent class rather than their actual class.
 - Achieved mainly through function overriding and virtual functions.
 - Enables dynamic method binding, so the correct function is called at runtime based on the

+## Templates
+- Templates allow writing generic and reusable code for functions and classes.
+- They enable functions and classes to operate with any data type without rewriting code for each type.

+## UML - Undenified Modeling Language
+- UML is a standardized way to visualize the design of a system.
+- Common UML diagrams in C++ studies:
+  - **Class Diagram**: Shows classes, their attributes, methods, and relationships (inheritance, association).
+  - **Sequence Diagram**: Shows how objects interact in a particular scenario of a use case.
+- UML helps in planning and communicating software architecture before coding. **EDITED 18/08/2025**